ugate/node-help/bamboo.md

 ![Build Task 1](https://raw.githubusercontent.com/ugate/node-help/master/img/bamboo-build-task1.jpg "Build Task 1")

 #### Install Node.js &amp; Build Operations
-Check the requird Node.js version that is required by the app based upon the .nvmrc file in the base directory of the app.
-Based upon the extracted Node.js version the build task will install or update the Node.js
+Check the requird Node.js version that is required by the app based upon the `.nvmrc` file in the base directory of the app.
+Based upon the extracted Node.js version the build task will install or update the specified Node.js version.
+For example, if `.nvmrc` contains `lts/erbium` the build script will ensure the latest `12.x` version of node is installed/used during subsequent `node`/`npm`/`mpx` calls.

 ```sh
 # set the NVM_DIR (if not already set)